JonathanCauchi/PGN-to-JSON-Parser/readme.md

-The script is designed to convert files from PNG to ZhSS.
-For Python 3.5+
+The script is designed to convert files from PNG to JSON For Python 3.5+
 Before you begin, install the dependencies: pip install -r  requirements.txt